What does finding a fixer-upper and remodeling it have to do with the UXD, Product Design, Interaction Design or Interface Design?

 Ideally you would spend a few days in a neighborhood before buying.
 More realistically it possible to drive around at different times of the day and observe, the automobiles, condition of houses and the types of local retail to get an indication of whether you will like a neighborhood.

 There's a limited amount of housing stock in the coastal areas of Southern California.
-The first mile or two from the beach is highly desirable and has been developed in different waves since the 1920's.
+The first mile or two from the beach is highly desirable and each wave of development since the 1920's has unique characteristics:

-- 20's - 800-1200 sf homes on small lots in walkable areas.
+- Prewar-20's - 800-1200 sf homes on small lots in walkable areas.
 More flexibility for both long and short term rentals.

-- 50's - 1800-2400 sf single family one story ranches in suburban setting.
+- Postwar-50's - 1800-2400 sf single family one story ranches in suburban setting.
 These are in the most expensive areas and were unaffordable.

 - 70's - Small multi-unit developments with some common ownership of land or buildings.